 This has been up for much debate over the years.
-As dairy’s popularity decreases while the number of nut- and seed-based alternatives skyrocket, we begin to wonder how bad cow juice really is for our body as a whole.
+As dairy’s popularity decreases while the number of nut- and seed-based alternatives skyrocket, we’ve begun to wonder about the effects cow’s milk has on our bodies as a whole.
 Many of us have trouble digesting it, which is no surprise considering the amount of processing and chemical additives that go into it, from hormones the cow was given to how the milk is treated before we consume it.

 Some of us can handle dairy better than others, that’s for certain.
 Lactose is a type of sugar that naturally occurs in milk, and that is the main compound that a lot of us—about 65% of the world’s population, in fact—don’t have the ability to break down properly.
 However, there are varying degrees of lactose intolerance, which is why some people do OK with yogurt and hard cheeses (enzymes in the bacterial process of fermentation break down the lactose sugars, making it more tolerable) while ice cream and milk are a death sentence—or long night of stomach pain and trips to the bathroom.